itzzmeakhi/blog-posts-save/README.md

 Note: It's not yet published in Chrome Store.

 To install, download the zip file and extract it.
-Turn on developer mode and click on load packed under the Chrome extensions menu, then select the path containing our unzipped package.
+Turn on developer mode and click on load unpacked under the Chrome extensions menu, then select the path containing our unzipped package.

 ![ss1](https://user-images.githubusercontent.com/22185174/150726392-3445382b-aa7d-4640-b655-d6b37fce9fb1.JPG)